kosausrk/graphics-visual/README.md

 * **Circular Perception:** The circular arrangement of hues reflects the human visual system's opponent processing of color.
 * **Color Gamut:** Devices have limited color gamuts, impacting the range of reproducible hues.

+# Scale of Complexity, To Put Things Into Perspective ...

+ The sheer volume of particles and lines of code required to render a scene like the Cyberpunk 2077 screenshot is immense.
+If each particle or line of code were a grain of sand, it would be enough to fill the entirety Jones Beach on Long Island, New York.

 ## Code